 The Widget Controller widget is a container you can use to organize other widgets as buttons, managing their life cycle and display.
 You can change the direction of the widgets in the controller, either horizontal or vertical.
 You can also control the number of widgets that can be opened and how the widget buttons display.

 Use this widget to support app design requirements such as the following:

 To add widgets to the controller, click the Add widget button and select from a widget gallery or drag a widget from the Insert widget panel onto the controller.
 Configure the added widgets by clicking the widget on the controller to open its settings panel.
 Drag the bottom corner of the widget panel to define its initial size.
-To remove widgets or change their order, click the Move/Remove widget button on the contextual toolbar to enable the operations.

 The Widget Controller widget includes the following settings: